 By: William R Deedler; Southeast Michigan Weather Historian

-Last Christmas /2012/ enough snow did fall at Detroit Metro Arpt (an inch of fresh snow Christmas Eve) to make it an official white Christmas was on the ground as of 7AM.
+Back in 2012, enough snow did fall at Detroit Metro Arpt (an inch of fresh snow Christmas Eve) to make it an official white Christmas was on the ground as of 7AM.
 The necessary inch or more was also on the ground at both Flint and Saginaw.
 Ironically the day after Christmas, the best snowstorm of the winter season hit the region...a day late and several inches short for Christmas.
-Back in 2011 it was a relatively mild Christmas with temperatures in the 40s and no snow on the ground; so no white Christmas.
+A year earlier in 2011, it was a relatively mild Christmas with temperatures in the 40s and no snow on the ground; so no white Christmas.
 However back in 2010; residents across Southeast Lower Michigan did enjoy a white Christmas with generally 1” to 6” of snow across as temperatures hovered in the 20s.
-However in 2009, much of the Detroit area south did not have a white Christmas but points north across Flint, Saginaw and the thumb region generally had a 1” to 3” snow cover.
+Then further back in 2009, much of the Detroit area south did not have a white Christmas but points north across Flint, Saginaw and the thumb region generally had a 1” to 3” snow cover.
 Back in 2008, we saw a “sloppy, melting white” Christmas.
 That white Christmas involved the melting of a heavy snow cover from past snows that accumulated throughout December.
 The best of the snowstorms came before Christmas on the 19th (with another, lesser intense snow falling on the doorstep of Christmas, 23rd -24th).
 After, however, the heavy snow cover melted in earnest as milder air overspread the region Christmas Eve right through the 26th.
 Christmas of 2007, saw temperatures rise into the mid 40s to mid 50s a couple of days prior to Christmas and that, combined with light rain, pretty much took care of any hopes for a white Christmas as then, like the later Christmas of 2008, the previous heavy snow cover melted (but this time in its entirety before Christmas).
 Some scattered light snow did return, skirting the landscape on Christmas Eve but most areas around Southeast Lower Michigan still only had a trace of snow for Christmas.
 At White Lake and Saginaw, however, the official inch of snow to make it a white Christmas was barely attained in 2007

 Based on the Detroit records, the Santa award for the "whitest" (most snow on the ground) and also the second snowiest Christmas (snow falling on Christmas) goes to the Christmas of 1951!
 Just over a foot /13 inches/ of snow was recorded on ground late Christmas day with 6.2 inches of the snow falling on Christmas.
 Temperatures held well below freezing (HI-26/LOW-18), so what snow did fall, remained.
 A close second to the "whitest" Christmas, occurred the Christmas after the big stock market crash in 1929.
 Eleven and a half inches of snow was measured December 25th, 1929 at Detroit but only three tenths /.3/ fell on Christmas.
 Recently, the Christmas of 2000 was very white indeed, but as to how much of a white Christmas (snow depths) is where the confusion came in.
 Let me elaborate, officially at Detroit Metro Airport, just six inches of snow was recorded on the ground at 7AM Christmas Day.
 However, just about anywhere west/north and in the city of Detroit itself, amounts were considerably higher with generally 8 to at least 15 inches.
 At the National Weather Service in White Lake, 15 inches was observed on the ground Christmas 2000 morning.
 No additional snow fell on Christmas Day (nor was anymore really wanted with the surplus already at hand).
 In any event, for Detroit and surrounding communities, the six inches at Detroit Metro Airport is the official snow depth used for the area.